Arum italicum ‘White Winter’

 Blooms: May, June, July

-Where to find it at the BBG&G: Rock Garden
+Where to find it at the BBG: Rock Garden

-Like many of the ornamental arums, ‘White Winter’ distinguishes itself for the dramatic foliage and berry effects.
-First are the leaves, which start to grow in late autumn when the plants come back from dormancy.
-They are striking, with their arrow-shaped, white-marbled leaves.
+Like many of the ornamental arums ‘White Winter’ distinguishes itself with its dramatic foliage and berry effects.
+The striking arrow-shaped, white-marbled leaves start to grow in late autumn when the plants come back from dormancy.
 The flowers meanwhile are tiny, but grouped together into a spadix (a spike-like inflorescence) and enclosed within a spathe (a large, greenish-white bract).
-Such a very peculiar inflorescence is diagnostic of the arum family, members are colloquially known as aroids.
+Such a peculiar inflorescence helps to distinguish species in the arum family, members are colloquially known as aroids.
 The radiant spikes of red-orange berries are produced later and are very ornamental.

-Good garden pairings are Hosta, Hemerocallis, Iris and other plants which will complement the Arum dormant period in the summer.
-The plants prefer a moist woodland setting but will tolerate summer dryness.
-Unfortunately this plant is not for a child-friendly garden – calcium oxalate can be found in all parts of the plant, which when eaten forms sharp structures called raphids, causing swelling and severe discomfort.
-The sap is also irritating to the skin…
+Good garden pairings are Hosta, Hemerocallis, Iris and other plants which will complement the dormant period of the Arum in the summer.
+They prefer a moist woodland setting but will tolerate summer dryness.
+Unfortunately this plant is not suitable for a child-friendly garden – calcium oxalate can be found in all parts of the plant, which when eaten forms sharp structures called raphids and will cause swelling and severe discomfort.
+The sap is also irritating to the skin.